UK plans emergency budget in the autumn, junior interior minister says

 Before he was appointed to the post Javid said he wanted to cut tax for the lowest earners but would also consider scrapping the top rate of income tax, if he thought it would inject more dynamism into the economy.

-Malthouse said a pledge to boost police numbers would cost about £500 million in the first year.
+Malthouse said a pledge to boost police numbers would cost about 500 million pounds ($622 million) in the first year.

 Malthouse said “there’s certainly headroom in the finances.”